Sumedh-Joshi/Operating_systems_Assignment/Assignment_2/README.md

   - If all Finish[i] become true, system is in a safe state and the order found is a safe sequence.

 ## Files
-- `src/bankers.c` : C source code
+- `bankers.cpp` : Cpp source code
-- `input/input.txt` : sample input file (format described below)
+- `input.txt` : sample input file
-- `README.md` : this file
+- `README.md` : Discription
-- `screenshots/` : optional screenshots of sample output
+- `screenshots/` : Screenshots of sample output

 ## Input file format
 1. First line: `P R` (number of processes P and number of resource types R)